carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/patterns/blocks/ContentBlockMixedGroups/README.md

 # Content Block - Mixed Groups

 > The "Content Block - Mixed Groups" pattern leverages the Content Block as the
-> overall contain of this patter, and allows only a few opinionated block
+> overall contain of this pattern, and allows only a few opinionated block
 > patterns to be included.

 ## Getting started